phpeterson-usf/autograder/README.md

         <pre><code>[[tests]]
         input = ["python3", "$project.py"]
         </code></pre>
-1. Test cases can have input files in your `tests/` directory using the keyword `$project_tests`, which will be substituted for `tests/$project/`.
-In this example, substitution gives the input file as `tests/project02/testinput.txt`
+1. Test cases can have input files in your `tests` repo using the keyword `$project_tests`, which will be substituted for `$testspath/$project/`.
+In this example, substitution gives the input file as `$testspath/project02/testinput.txt`
         <pre><code>[[tests]]
         name = "03"
         input = ["./$project", "$project_tests/testinput.txt"]